gflorez97/dataProcesses2019/Final Project/final-project.md

 The goal was to obtain a new variable named `isAllNBA`, which is the categorical variable on which we based our analysis.
 We selected the relevant columns, transforming some of them throughout the process, because we wanted stats to be applied per game and not per season.
 To conclude, we omitted the rows that contained `NA` values.
-The reason some stats were not tracked is because, until a certain date, nobody thought they would be useful to create insightful analyses, so some of the stats used were not collected until 1978.
+The reason some stats were not tracked is because, until a certain date, nobody thought they would be useful to create insightful analyses, and as a result some of the stats used were not collected until 1978.
-This was the only reasonable solution we found, because the source of all these stats was manual in-game annotations, dating back to 1950, so statistics that were not tracked back then, e.g. the number of blocks, cannot be accurately inferred now.
+This was the only reasonable explanation we found, because the source of all these stats was manual in-game annotations, dating back to 1950, so statistics that were not tracked back then, e.g. the number of blocks, cannot be accurately inferred now.

 Our [final dataset][dataset] ([raw][dataset-raw]), consists of 19,554 observations with 14 variables.
 A brief description of the variables is found below: